 Use footage from 4.6.1 – Talent removing embryos from incubator

-CU: Talent preparing knots
+CU and SCOPE: Talent preparing knots

 Using fine forceps, remove the chorionic and allantoic membranes from the embryo.
 Lift the embryo from the back and rotate it vertically so that the left side of the embryo is now on top and accessible.
 After that, remove the pericardium over the left atrium.